SashankMeka1/Lung-Disease-Classifiers/README.md

 # Lung-Disease-Classifiers
 Multiple Machine Learning Classifiers to identify various types of lung disease
 # Lung-Disease-Classifiers
-Multiple Machine Learning Classifiers to identify various types of lung disease: pneumonia, COVID-19, and lung cancer(coming soon).
+Multiple Machine Learning Classifiers to identify various types of lung disease: pneumonia, COVID-19.
 Used VGG-16 and ResNet50 to build pneumonia and COVID classifiers.
 Pneumonia classification with 92%, 98%, and 95% accuracy on test batches.
 COVID-19 validation accuracy was above 96% at end.
+The same bagging model that was used on COVID-19 was used on lung cancer to classify adenocarcinoma, sqaumous cell carcinoma, and healthy lung tissue.
+A 96% accuracy was reached towards the end of training.

 Example image of pneumonia x-ray: